kaist-plrg/jiset/README.md

 ```
 with the following sub-commands:
 - `help` shows the help message.
-- `extract` extracts ECMAScript model from `ecma262/spec.html`.
+- `extract` extracts an ECMAScript model from `ecma262/spec.html`.
 - `gen-model` generates ECMAScript models.
-- `compile-repl` performs REPL for printing compile result of particular step.
+- `compile-repl` performs REPL for printing the compile result of a particular step.
 - `gen-test` generates tests with the current implementation as the oracle.
 - `parse` parses a JavaScript file using the generated parser.
 - `load` loads a JavaScript AST to the initial IR states.
-- `eval` evaluates a JavaScript file using generated interpreter.
+- `eval` evaluates a JavaScript file using the generated interpreter.
 - `filter-meta` extracts and filters out metadata of test262 tests.
 - `parse-ir` parses an IR file.
 - `load-ir` loads an IR AST to the initial IR states.
 - `eval-ir` evaluates an IR file.
 - `repl-ir` performs REPL for IR instructions.
-- `build-cfg` builds control flow graph (CFG).
+- `build-cfg` builds control flow graphs (CFGs).

 and global options:
 - `-silent` does not show final results.
 - `-debug` turns on the debug mode.
 - `-interactive` turns on the interactive mode.
-- `-no-bugfix` uses semantics including specification bugs.
+- `-no-bugfix` uses the semantics including specification bugs.
 - `-time` displays the duration time.

 ## ECMAScript Debugger Guide

 **ECMAScript Debugger** extends the interpreter of JISET to help you understand how a JavaScript Program runs in ECMAScript.
-Currently, it is in **alpha stage** and supports only basic features such as:
+Currently, it is in an **alpha stage** and supports only basic features such as:

-- Step-by-step execution for ECMAScript.
+- Step-by-step execution of ECMAScript
-- Breakpoints by abstract algorithm name in ECMAScript
+- Breakpoints by abstract algorithm names in ECMAScript
-- Visualize state(i.e. a call stack, an environment, and a heap) for ECMAScript
+- Visualization of states like a call stack, an environment, and a heap of ECMAScript
-- Line-by-line execution for JavaScript.
+- Line-by-line execution of JavaScript

+A short [introduction video](https://youtu.be/syfZ3v6JNg8) is available.

 ### How to Run

-You can try ECMAScript Debugger with following instructions in `$JISET_HOME` directory:
+You can try ECMAScript Debugger with the following instructions in the `$JISET_HOME` directory:

-First, you should check out to `editor` branch to use ECMAScript Debugger.
+First, you should check out to the `editor` branch to use ECMAScript Debugger.

 ```bash
 $ git checkout editor && git submodule update && sbt assembly
 ```

-Next, you should start the server.
+Next, you should start a server.

 ```bash
 $ jiset web
 ```

-Finally, start the debugger client.
+Finally, start a debugger client.

 ```bash
 $ cd web && npm install && npm start